 When a college or university considers using adaptive learning technology in its classrooms, a basic question it must confront is if it is ready.
-Are the cultural and practical elements in place to succeed?
+Are the culture, capacity, and resources in place to succeed?

-Every Learner Everywhere has been working with its partner institutions to assess their readiness.
-These 10 so-called “Lighthouse” institutions piloted the use of adaptive learning in over 40 entry-level courses in 2019.
-(Lighthouse institutions are the first colleges and universities served by the network and that are producing insight and data about implementing digital technologies.)
+Every Learner Everywhere works with its partner institutions to assess their readiness to implement adaptive learning.
+In 2019, for example, they worked with 10 “Lighthouse” institutions that piloted the use of adaptive learning in over 40 entry-level courses.
+(Lighthouse institutions are the first colleges and universities served by the network and that produced insight and data about equity-centered implementations of digital learning technologies.)

-The pilot of these 40 courses was preceded by a needs assessment to understand the capacity and readiness of each school to design courses using adaptive learning technologies.
-Three of the network partners, Achieving the Dream, the Association of Public Land-grant Universities (APLU), and Digital Promise crafted the needs assessment and provided technical assistance.
+The pilot of these courses was preceded by a needs assessment to understand the adaptive learning readiness and capacity at those colleges and universities..
+Three of the network partners, Achieving the Dream, the Association of Public and Land-grant Universities (APLU), and Digital Promise crafted the needs assessment and provided technical assistance.

 “Who’s interested in this work, who’s involved in it, and what are the institutional capacities?
 We did a lot of questioning and looked at the breadth of the different resources they had on campus.
 We also looked at the ability and commitment to integrate existing resources into supporting the initiative.”

-Below are seven of the criteria that emerged and that institutions should consider using to evaluate their readiness for adaptive learning.
+Below are seven of the criteria that emerged and that institutions should consider using to evaluate adaptive learning readiness.

 Success will depend on communication, collaboration, and coordination across multiple groups of stakeholders at a college or university.